Nonlinear computations in spiking neural networks through multiplicative synapses: On the number of required connections

 Consider the three connectivity matrices required for second-order multiplicative computations: the fast connections $\B \Omega_f=\B D\tran \B D$, the slow connections $\B \Omega^{m1}_s = \B D\tran (\B A + \lambda \B I) \B D$ and the multiplicative connections $\B \Omega^{m2}_s = \B D\tran \B B \B D\thinkron \B D$.
 In Fig.~\ref{Fig3} we investigate the relationship between decoder density and final network connectivity density.
 We calculate theoretical upper-bounds on the expected connectivity and report here the asymptotic behavior in terms of density (see Methods \ref{Methods:Connectivites} for detailed derivations).
 Additionally, by generating random decoding matrices for different probabilities $p$, we measure the empirical expected connectivity density.
+The fast connection density (defined as the proportion of maximum number of connections used) depends on both $p$ and the signal dimension $K$ and behaves as